A Riga New Year Means Splendid Decorations, and Delicious food and Drinks

 We loved the Konditoreja, a small stand-alone café located on the square: the baking was always fresh, deliciously tasting and not expensive (20-30 santimi).
 We returned to check the new tastes every day!

-Other highly recommended sights in the Old Town are the Cats’ House (a cat standing on top of each of the building’s two towers), Three Brothers (three oldest stone houses of medieval architecture), and the House of Blackheads (Gothic building with a Dutch Renaissance façade rebuilt in 2001).
+Other highly recommended sights in the Old Town are the Cats’ House (a cat standing on top of each of the building’s two towers), Three Brothers (the three oldest stone houses of medieval architecture), and the House of Blackheads (Gothic building with a Dutch Renaissance façade rebuilt in 2001).

 You will undoubtedly notice beautiful roosters at the tops of the church spires and some other buildings in Riga.
-Rooster is one of the symbols of Riga, and you will also see it crowning some of the Christmas trees, on postcards and as souvenirs.
-Riga roosters on roof spires serve not only as symbolical defenders against evil but also as wings, wind indicators.
+The rooster is one of the symbols of Riga, and you will also see it crowning some of the Christmas trees, on postcards, and as souvenirs.
+Riga roosters on roof spires serve not only as symbolic defenders against evil but also as wings, and wind indicators.

 Riga Guides Easy to Find